peteamiri/Tutorials/Cloud Computing/AWS/certification/AmazonWebServices.md

 CDN also can be used for faster file upload (using CloudFront/edgelocation for file upload) 66 Edge Location

-## Network and CDN ##

-* upto 5 VPC per Region
-* VPC can  be peered as log as the CIDR is not overlaps
-* VPC can not be cross region
-* VPC can not be peered cross region

 ## Compute Services

 * EC2 Elastic Computer Cloud Virtual Machine or **Optional** Dedicated Machine